za3k/qr-backup/docs/FAQ.md

 - `--num-copies` prints duplicates of QR codes.
 If you're printing duplicates, I recommend three copies (rather arbitrarily).
 - `--no-compress` disables compression.
 This makes the backup longer, but it means that if you have 50% of the data, you can recover 50% of the file.
 For some backup types (text documents) this is useful.
 For others (bitcoin wallets) it is not.
+- `--shuffle`, which is on by default, randomly re-orders codes.
+This helps if you are restoring with QR-backup.
+Erasure codes can only cover up to 256 QRs, so large files (>20KB) are split into sets of codes.
+If you lose 30% of codes from one set, you lose data.
+To combat this, qr-backup orders codes randomly by default, so you're unlikely to lose many codes from the same set.

 ## Why don't you support windows?
 I might someday, I just haven't done it yet.